MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 14. Back on the **Connect your directories** page, ensure that the **adatum.com** entry appears as a configured directory and click **Next**

-15. On the **Azure AD sign-in configuration** page, note the warning stating **Users will not be able to sign-in to Azure AD with on-premises credentials if the UPN suffix does not match a verified domain name**, enable the checkbox **Continue without matching all UPN suffixes to verified domain**, and click **Next**.
+15. On the **Microsoft Entra ID sign-in configuration** page, note the warning stating **Users will not be able to sign-in to Microsoft Entra ID with on-premises credentials if the UPN suffix does not match a verified domain name**, enable the checkbox **Continue without matching all UPN suffixes to verified domain**, and click **Next**.

-    >**Note**: As explained earlier, this is expected, since you could not verify the custom Azure AD DNS domain **adatum.com**.
+    >**Note**: As explained earlier, this is expected, since you could not verify the custom Microsoft Entra ID DNS domain **adatum.com**.

 16. On the **Domain and OU filtering** page, click the option **Sync selected domains and OUs** and clear the checkbox next to the domain name **adatum.com**.
 Click to expand **adatum.com**, select only the checkbox next to the **ToSync** OU, and then click **Next**.